 JACK THE GIANT KILLER

-The Asylum have also jumped in before with various films adapted from classic literary works, including their own low-budget versions of War of the Worlds (2005), Journey to the Center of the Earth (2008), Sherlock Holmes (2009) and 3 Musketeers (2011) when the respective big-budget versions of these were made.
-They readily leapt aboard the early 00s spate of adult fairytale adaptations Red Riding Hood (2011), Mirror Mirror (2012), Snow White and the Huntsman (2012) and Hansel & Gretel: Witch Hunters (2013) with the likes of Grimms Snow White (2012), Hansel and Gretel (2013), Hercules Reborn (2014) and Sleeping Beauty (2014).
+The Asylum have also jumped in before with various films adapted from classic literary works, including their own low-budget versions of War of the Worlds (2005), Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011) and King Arthur and the Knights of the Round Table (2017) when the respective big-budget versions of these were made.
+They readily leapt aboard the early 00s spate of adult fairytale adaptations Red Riding Hood (2011), Mirror Mirror (2012), Snow White and the Huntsman (2012) and Hansel & Gretel: Witch Hunters (2013) with the likes of Grimms Snow White (2012), Hansel and Gretel (2013) and Sleeping Beauty (2014).
 The fact that the original stories are in public domain has meant they are free to serve up copycat works.
 Jack the Giant Killer was clearly intended to act as a copy of Bryan Singers Jack the Giant Slayer (2013) and was released to dvd ten days later.
 Both films are based on the fairytale of Jack and the Beanstalk.
 This film is no relation to the earlier fantasy adventure Jack the Giant Killer (1962).

 As soon as you go into Jack the Giant Killer expecting a reworking of Jack and the Beanstalk, your head begins to hurt.
 The fairytale is set in a mythical Mediaeval past but in the opening scenes we see Jack (Jamie Atkins) going up against a triceratops-like beast in a ramshackle Transformer-styled battle suit.
 It becomes apparent that this version is set in present-day England and, like the tv mini-series Jack and the Beanstalk: The Real Story (2001), concerns itself with the present-day descendant of the original Jack.
 The film starts to get into even stranger territory when it journeys up into the Land of the Clouds.
 Introduced into the mix is a witch (played by Jane March, essentially doing a variant on the same role that she did in Grimms Snow White).
 The film becomes even more fascinating when Jamie Atkins encounters a castle that turns out to be a magical coal-powered flying device shades of Howls Moving Castle (2004) one kept thinking.
 Moreover, it is run by the heros father (Harry Dyer) who is only the same age as he is due to a strange timewarp that means time in the Land of the Clouds passes more slowly than it does back down on Earth (and aspect that is frustratingly never explored any more than that).